iskyd/babs/docs/chord.rst

 Comparison
 --------------------------------

 Chord support equal and not equal comparison operator.
-Two chords are the same if they have the same notes.
+Two chords are the same if they have the same notes (check note comparison for more details).
 The strict attribute doesn't affect the chord comparison.

 .. code-block:: python